 9. Identify And Target Your Ideal Client and connect with them

 To have a strong brand you need to be able to appeal to your key demographic.
 To do that, you need to know them like the back of your hand.
-You have to learn what they like, dislike, age, geographic, parental status, online status, favourite tv shows, educational level, fears, dreams, weaknesses, etc. By creating a clear understanding of who this person is, you can use it in your brand messaging and speak directly to them.
+You have to learn what they like, dislike, age, geographic, parental status, online status, favorite tv shows, educational level, fears, dreams, weaknesses, etc. By creating a clear understanding of who this person is, you can use it in your brand messaging and speak directly to them.

 Once you have their attention, stay in touch with your customers regularly to get feedback about how well your business is meeting their needs, what new products or services they are interested in, and how you can serve them better.
 Talking to customers consistently, both in-person and online, not only gives you valuable information that can help grow your business but also keeps your brand top-of-mind.